shaikrafiyakousar/gramseva-hub/README.md

 - All content is powered by static dummy data.
 - Form interactions use frontend validation only.
 - The application is built for portfolio demonstration and UI/UX showcase.

+## 📄 License

+This project is open source and available for educational purposes.
+Feel free to use and modify for learning!